Borba02/nss_Prop_B_Gone/README.md

 ### Starting the API

-Open a terminal window and go to the `prop-be-gone-api` directory.
+Open a terminal window and go to the `prop-b-gone-api` directory.

 1. `cd api`
 1. `json-server database.json`